-- All RCF should review their accommodation to identify areas where new residents can be safely isolated.
-It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents). - Where possible the use of single rooms in RCF with significant numbers of multioccupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other RCF), regardless of the pre-admission COVID 19 test result - For those RCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation.
+- Tianing - All LTRCF should review their accommodation to identify areas where new residents can safely restrict their movement.
+It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents). - Where possible the use of single rooms in LTRCF with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other LTRCF), regardless of the pre-admission COVID-19 test result. - For those LTRCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation.